min2ha/ukwa-site/content/target/4729/index.en.md

   "subject": "Nelson Mandela"
 }

-# UK Parliament: House of Lords Hansard text for 9 December 2013, Tributes to Nelson Mandela

 <p>The House of Commons and House of Lords paid tribute to Nelson Mandela on Monday 9 December 2013.
 This page contains the full text of tributes paid in the House of Lords, and other business conducted that day.</p>